Invogue01/weather-check-api/README.md

 ```
 AS YOU travel often
-YOU WANT to see the weather outlook
+YOU WANT to see current weather
 SO THAT YOU can plan a trip accordingly
 ```